 - Systematic Referral to other health services;

-- Counseling and test services for addicts and their family and friends;
+- Subsidised counseling and other services for addicts and their family;

 - Structural law reform including legalisation and regulation of currently illegal drugs.